Veljkic98/Movies-App/README.md

 ## Getting started

 ### Prerequisites
-* Download Java 11
+* Java 11
-* Download Docker
+* Docker
-* Download Kubernetes (if you don't use Docker Desktop, which container Kubernetes)
+* Kubernetes (if you don't use Docker Desktop, which contains Kubernetes)

 ### Installation
 1. Clone the repo